dank101/4.3BSD-Reno/README.md

-Because we are a research and development  organization  and not  a  commercial  organization,  we  make  our research results available for a fee which covers only our costs for the distribu- tion.
-We distribute only the whole system and cannot send indi- vidual pieces of the system.
-Because the software is distributed ``As Is'' and is partially derived from licensed material, we are required to have a formal license arrangement with each organiza- tion to which we distribute.
+Because we are a research and development  organization  and not  a  commercial  organization,  we  make  our research results available for a fee which covers only our costs for the distribution.
+We distribute only the whole system and cannot send individual pieces of the system.
+Because the software is distributed ``As Is'' and is partially derived from licensed material, we are required to have a formal license arrangement with each organization to which we distribute.

 Specifically, we must receive  from  your  organization  the following material before the distribution can be sent:

      +    Two appropriate signed Addenda for the Reno distribution  if you  are  a  4.3BSD  licensee.
-Add  to that the appropriate Addendum to receive the upgrade if you are a  4.2BSD  licen- see.
-For new licensees, two executed copies of the Berkeley License Agreement  (4/86)  with  the  appropriate  Addendum, i.e.,  for foreign or US government sites, plus the Addendum for the Reno distribution.
+Add  to that the appropriate Addendum to receive the upgrade if you are a  4.2BSD  license.
+     For new licenses, two executed copies of the Berkeley License Agreement  (4/86)  with  the  appropriate  Addendum, i.e.,  for foreign or US government sites, plus the Addendum for the Reno distribution.
 We require  two  copies  of  all